VrajVed/Lazy-Certificate/README.md

 Start clicking the button and easily download certificates

-*Auto Download feature is blocked by canva because of security reasons, I am working to find a workaround*
+*Note: Auto Download feature is blocked by canva because of security reasons, I am working to find a workaround*